synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 We have shown that we can handle race conditions on the domain index properly.
-However, there may also be a race condition on the file: at the time we transcribe the pointers, the location of domains in the file may no longer be where they are in the domain index: this could only be due to another Garbage Collection process as, as mentioned before, there cannot be `Write` operations on the pointers affected by Garbage Collection.
+However, there may also be a race condition on the file: at the time we transcribe the pointers, the location of domains in the file may no longer be where they are in the domain index: this could only be due to another garbage collection process as, as mentioned before, there cannot be `Write` operations on the pointers affected by garbage collection.

-To this end, race condition occurs when there are two Garbage Collection processes running concurrently.
+To this end, race condition occurs when there are two garbage collection processes running concurrently.
 A fix could be to ensure that this never happens.

-## 4.3 Unary level race conditions
+### 3.3 unaryDB race conditions

-At the Unary level, the previously index-agnostic domainDB is paired with an index, allowing us to match a time stamp to each sample.
-Therefore, contrary to the domain level, we see that data written to and read from unaryDB are **series** (unmarshalled byte arrays with a time range), since we can unmarshal the data using the data type proper to the channel, and we can assign a time range because of the existence of an index.
+In a `unaryDB`, the previously index-agnostic `domainDB` is paired with an index, allowing us to match a time stamp to each sample.
+Therefore, contrary to a `domainDB`, we see that data written to and read from `unaryDB` are series (unmarshalled byte arrays with a time range), since we can unmarshal the data using the data type proper to the channel, and we can assign a time range because of the existence of an index.

-At this level, not only must we consider race conditions that come up from the domain level, we must also consider the interaction between a domain database and its index, which is another domain database.
+At this level, not only must we consider race conditions that come up from the `domainDB`, we must also consider the interaction between a domain database and its index, which is another domain database.

-### 4.3.1 Controller
+#### 3.3.1 Controller

 To analyze the race conditions involved with writing, we will first consider the implications of race conditions in the controller.